SoftwareAG/c8y-docs/content/users-guide/administration-bundle/changing-settings.md

 Click **Save TFA settings** to apply your settings.

 >**Important:** Each time you change the TFA method you will be forced to log out.
-User TFA settings are cleared and need to be configured again.
+User TFA settings are cleared and must be configured again.

 >**Info:** Users with a "devices" role are excluded from TFA and TOTP.
 This is also true when TOTP is enforced for all users.